Brands Hill

 Brands Hill is a village in Berkshire, England.
-It is just on the outskirts of Colnbrook on the Bath Rd adjacent to the Langley junction of the M4 motorway.
+It is just on the outskirts of Colnbrook on Bath Road, adjacent to the Langley junction of the M4 motorway.
 It has grown from a few houses and has never been a historical village.
-There are a few shops, including an M&S/BP petrol station.
-The former Plough Pub, which was a landmark on the bus routes from Hounslow to Slough, was demolished to make way for a hotel, The Holiday Inn, a few years ago.
+The area is significant for its connecting through road, the Colnbrook bypass, which runs through the heart of Brands Hill, linking the M4, and Heathrow airport.
 Many of the inhabitants work at Heathrow Airport, and the Royal Mail Depot.